JustinL01/SC1015_B137_Team2_MiniProject/README.md

 # Problem Definition

+# HEADLINE 1
--Whether we can predict if someone will cancel their hotel reservation, and if we can identify key factors that contribute to the cancellation of reservations
+Whether we can predict if someone will cancel their hotel reservation, and if we can identify key factors that contribute to the cancellation of reservations

+## HEADLINE 2
--Which machine learning technique is the most optimal for the prediction of booking cancellations
+Which machine learning technique is the most optimal for the prediction of booking cancellations

 # Motivation